yudakov21/task_management_api/README.md

     CRUD operations for tasks (TaskItem) and completed task records (TaskRecord).
     User authentication using JWT tokens.
     Authorization to ensure that users can only manage their own completed task records.
-    Task analytics, including a daily summary of completed tasks and time spent on them.

 Technologies and Libraries